hhsieh/hhsieh.github.io/_posts/2016-11-25-calling-function-multiple-times-II.md

 title: Calling a function for multiple times in Python (II)
 ---

-Certainly, you can find more than one way to perform a function for multiple times to run a rask in Python (and other languages).
+Certainly, you can find more than one way to run a function for multiple times to perform a task in Python (and other languages).
 Here I am just going to use the same approach as in [Calling a function for multiple times in Python (I)] (https://hhsieh.github.io/calling-function-multiple-times/).

 The question goes: